A stepwise approach is usually recommended for treating agoraphobia and any underlying panic disorder.

 CBT aims to break this cycle and find new ways of thinking that can help you behave more positively.
 For example, many people with agoraphobia have the unrealistic thought that if they have a panic attack it will kill them.

-The CBT therapist will try to encourage a more positive way of thinking – for example, although having a panic attack may be unpleasant, it isn't fatal and will pass.
+The CBT therapist will try to encourage a more positive way of thinking – for example, although having a panic attack may be unpleasant, it is not fatal and will pass.

 This shift in thinking can lead to more positive behaviour in terms of a person being more willing to confront situations that previously scared them.